 How much maple syrup do you need to make maple syrup candy?

-The amount really depends on how much candy you want to make.
-Most recipes on the net call for 2 cups of syrup, but that is a LOT of syrup.
+Many recipes call for 2 cups of maple syrup, but that is a LOT of syrup.
 We only wanted to make a few pieces of candy.
-In addition, we didn’t have very much maple syrup on hand, so we only used 1/4 cup.
-That yielded 2 maple syrup candy pops and a couple of individual pieces of maple candy.
+We used 1/4 cup, which yielded 2 maple syrup candy pops and a couple of individual pieces of maple candy.

 If you’ll be making your candy outdoors, pack down an area of snow.
-You want this area to be nice and firm so it holds the hot syrup.
+You want this area to be very firm so it holds the hot syrup.
 Alternatively, you could fill a platter or a baking sheet with a layer of packed down snow.

 Obviously, if you’re working inside, like we were, you’ll need to use the platter or baking sheet.

-Making your snow candy in 3 easy steps:
+How to make snow candy in 3 easy steps

-1. Pour your syrup into a small pot and heat it until boiling.
-Once boiling, the syrup will really start to bubble.
+- Pour your syrup into a small pot and heat until boiling.
+Once boiling, the syrup will start to bubble.
 Using a candy thermometer to gauge the temperature, continue to boil the syrup until it reaches the “soft ball” stage (235-240 degrees farenheit).
 If you pass the soft ball stage, don’t worry.
 Your candy will just be more crunchy than chewy.

-2. Remove the pot from the heat, and pour your syrup in lines on the snow.
+- Remove the pot from the heat and pour your syrup in lines on the snow.
 BE CAREFUL.
 The syrup is VERY hot.

-You’ll end up with a beee-autiful maple syrup candy pop!
+You’ll end up with a beautiful maple syrup candy pop!